FrzMtrsprt/QtUnblockNeteaseMusic/README.md

 ├─ QtUnblockNeteaseMusic.exe
 └─ unblockneteasemusic.exe
 ```
 3. Run `QtUnblockNeteaseMusic.exe` and set the necessary arguments
-(127.0.0.1 and a custom port other than 8080 is recommended for personal use)
-5. Set the proxy in the Netease Cloud Music client accordingly & enjoy!
+4. Set the proxy in the Netease Cloud Music client accordingly & enjoy!
+- When used on your personal devices, avoid using the default `8080` port, and change the host address to `127.0.0.1` to avoid unwanted access from others.
+- Newer client versions have stricter SSL verification, so if you encountered the "connection failed" issue, enable the HTTPS port and install UnblockNeteaseMusic CA certificate.
+- To install the certificate, right click on `QtUnblockNeteaseMusic.exe`, select `Run as administrator`, and click `Install certificate` in the `Advance` menu.

 ## Build
-1. Set up the Qt development environment (Qt 6.4.2)
+1. Set up the Qt development environment (Qt 6.5.0)
 2. Clone the repository
 3. Open the project in Qt Creator / VSCode (extra extensions needed)
 4. Compile & Run